 Not being able to sleep at night is something everyone has experienced.
-We often stay awake late for trivial reasons.
+Sometimes, we stay up late for seemingly trivial reasons.

-From worries like "What will happen at work tomorrow?" to feeling heavy-hearted over family or romantic issues, we toss and turn.
+From worries like "What will happen at work tomorrow?" to feeling heavy-hearted over family or relationship issues, we toss and turn.

-I've also stayed up very late on weekends watching dramas like "The Summer I Turned Pretty."
+I've also found myself staying up late on weekends after watching shows like "The Summer I Turned Pretty."

 The problem arises when this happens not just for a day or two, but for a week, several weeks, or even months.

-If I sleep late for a day or two, it's not a big deal, but if I consistently sleep less, it accumulates like a debt in my body.
+If I stay up late for a day or two, it's not a big deal, but if I consistently get less sleep, it accumulates like a debt in my body.

-For example, if my body needs 8 hours of sleep a day but I only sleep 6 hours, I am accumulating a debt of 2 hours each day.
+For example, if my body needs 8 hours of sleep a day but I only get 6 hours, I'm accumulating 2 hours of debt each day.

-I remember working until 2-3 AM for several days due to escrow issues, and by the weekend, I felt dazed and was irritable over trivial matters.
+I remember working until 2-3 AM for several days due to an escrow issue, and by the weekend, I felt dazed and was irritable over minor things.

 That's the scary part of sleep debt.

-Experts say that this sleep debt goes beyond mere fatigue and impacts our overall health.
+Experts say that sleep debt goes beyond just feeling tired; it impacts our overall health.

 Moreover, it can negatively affect insulin regulation, inflammatory responses, and cardiovascular health, leading to bigger problems.